-Over its 34-year history, SFLGFB has regularly performed at events ranging in size from huge (four presidential inaugurations, the quadrennial Gay Games Ceremonies, pride parades, SF Giants games) to small (schools, museums, parks, street fairs and rural parades).
+Over its 38-year history, SFLGFB has regularly performed at events ranging in size from huge (four presidential inaugurations, the quadrennial Gay Games Ceremonies, pride parades, SF Giants games) to small (schools, museums, parks, street fairs and rural parades).
 Performing 15-20 times a year, the Band is committed to community service.
 In addition to performing for hundreds of thousands at parades throughout the year, the Band presents its Cable Car Award-winning Community Concert Series, a series of free, pops-style symphonic concerts.
-Each June, kicking off Pride weekend, SFLGFB co-produces the Annual Pride Concert.
-One the city’s longest running annual concerts, the Annual Pride Concert has showcased San Francisco’s LGBT performing groups for 33 years.
+Each June, SFLGFB participates in the Annual Pride Concert or the Golden Gate Park Band Festival.

 The San Francisco Lesbian/Gay Freedom Band provides for the education and musical development of its members, promotes visibility of lesbian, gay, bisexual and transgender communities, and with its allies, fosters understanding among diverse communities through public performance.

 Beyond the formal mission statement, the spirit of SFLGFB is best captured in the revised lyrics to a popular Broadway song written by founder Jon Sims:

 If they could see me now, that little home-town clan…